dlemel8/tunneler/examples/speed_test/README.md

 ## Terraform Variables
 * CA_PRIVATE_KEY - private key (for example, SSH RSA) that signs CA certificate.
-* CA_CERTIFICATE - certificate that will sign server certificate (use CA certificate as CA_CERT of Tunneler client).
+* CA_CERTIFICATE - certificate that will sign server certificate (and should be used as CA_CERT of Tunneler client).

 ## Client
 After you deploy server, you can run iperf3 client via one or more tunnels.